replikativ/hasch/README.md

 (uuid "hello world") => #uuid "09c1649c-40c3-51cc-829c-dc781de2eda0"
 ~~~

-# Upcoming stable version 0.3.0
+# Upcoming version 0.3.0 (will be stable hashing scheme)

+Add `[net.polyc0l0r/hasch "0.3.0-beta1"]` to your project's dependencies.

 A library to consistently crypto-hash [edn](https://github.com/edn-format/edn) data structures on Clojure and ClojureScript with SHA-512.
 The main motivation is that commutative data structures like maps, sets and records are not hashed in order as was the case with e.g. hashing a simple sequential serialisation, but have the same hash value independant of order.
 That way Clojure value semantics with `edn` are retained.
 UTF-8 is supported for strings, symbols and keywords.
 Beyond this tagged literals are supported in a generic runtime independant fashion and platform-neutral encoding (atm. between JVM and JavaScript) is taken care of.
 You can then create UUID5 (using SHA-512) from it.
 Alternatively you can use your own hash function, but this is not standardized and hence beyond the spec.

 ## Motivation

 The motivation is to exchange (potentially large) values in a hostile environment without conflicts.
 The concrete design motivation is to use the commit log of [geschichte](https://github.com/ghubber/geschichte) for exchange of datascript/datomic transaction logs.
-As long as you are in a trusted environment you can trust the random generator for conflict-free UUIDs as is done internally by many Clojure project's, but as soon as you distribute values, collisions can happen.
+As long as you are in a trusted environment you can trust the random generator for conflict-free UUIDs as is done internally by many Clojure projects, but as soon as you distribute values, collisions can happen.
 Note that you can treat hasch's cryptographic UUIDs like random UUIDs internally and don't need to verify them.

 ## Why not use Clojure's `hash`?